saulpw/visidata/docs/rows.md

 2. Press `gy` to copy all selected rows to the clipboard.
 3. Move the cursor to the desired location.
 3. Press `p`/`Shift+P` to paste those rows after/before current row.

+###### Note

+ VisiData has a universal paste mechanism: it creates new rows on the target sheet and then fills them with values from the copied rows from the previous sheet.

+ This value-filling happens positionally, so if columns are missing or in a different order, the values will be in different columns,

 ---